American champion of the 1916 Easter Rising John Devoy died on this day, September 29, 1929

 He liaised with Irish patriot Roger Casement, but their plans went awry when the Aud, the German ship bearing guns to Banna Strand in Kerry, was intercepted.

-Despite the failure, Devoy stayed true to the cause though his bitter fight with Eamon de Valera, who resented how powerful Devoy was which led to Devoy backing the treaty side in the Irish Civil War.
+Despite the failure, Devoy stayed true to the cause through his bitter fight with Eamon de Valera, who resented how powerful Devoy was, leading Devoy to backing the treaty side, Michael Collins' side, in the Irish Civil War.

-As we look back on the 100th anniversary of the Rising, the need to honor Devoy is very apparent.
+As we look back now on the 1916 Easter Rising, the need to honor Devoy is very apparent.
 In the pantheon of Irish American heroes, he stands out.

 Here in Pathe news footage "Dublin pays an impressive tribute to the dead Patriot":